INTERSECT-SDK/python-sdk/docs/installation.rst

 .. code-block::

+   docker login code.ornl.gov:4567
-   docker run -p 5672:5672 -p 1883:1883 -v $PWD/definitions.json:/etc/rabbitmq/definitions.json -v $PWD/rabbitmq.conf:/etc/rabbitmq/rabbitmq.conf --rm --name=broker broker
+   docker run -p 1883:1883 code.ornl.gov:4567/intersect/sdk/broker/0.2.0

 To expose the management UI as well, add ``-p 15672:15672`` to the command.
-Then you can navigate to localhost:15672 in your browser (credentials will match the values from ``definitions.json``).
+Then you can navigate to localhost:15672 in your browser.
+The credentials will be those found in the [broker's definitions.json](https://code.ornl.gov/intersect/sdk/broker/-/blob/0.2.0/definitions.json) to login.

 Poetry
 ------